iamsingularity/showllable/README.md

 <div data-anime='rotate-to-left'></div>
 ```

-Ready ! just use the scroll of the page that the indicated elements will animate with the position that you defined
+Ready ! just use the scroll of the page that the indicated elements will animate with the position that you defined.